-Unitary Development Plan - current status
+Development Plan - current status

-The Unitary Development Plan for Sunderland was adopted on 7th September 1998.
-In the report on each application specific reference will be made to those policies and proposals, which are particularly relevant to the application site and proposal.
-The UDP also includes a number of city wide and strategic policies and objectives, which when appropriate will be identified.
+The Core Strategy and Development Plan was adopted on the 30 January 2020, whilst the saved policies from the Unitary Development Plan were adopted on 7 September 1998.
+In the report on each application specific reference will be made to policies and proposals that are particularly relevant to the application site and proposal.
+The CSDP and UDP also include several city wide and strategic policies and objectives, which when appropriate will be identified.